pyrocko/pyrocko/doc/source/apps/squirrel/tutorial-api.rst

 The lines with the RMS values are printed to *stdout*, while log messages go to *stderr*.
-Like this, we could for example redirect only the RMS results to a file but still see the log messages in the terminal:
+Like this, we could for example redirect only the RMS results to a file but still watch the log messages in the terminal:

 .. code-block:: shell-session